Language Translation

 • Scope of Practice Rulings

-Licensed practitioners that have a specific question or questions about the scope of practice of their licensed profession may request a "practice ruling" from the Indiana Professional Licensing Agency (PLA) and the Indiana Athletic Trainers Board (the Board).
+Licensed practitioners that have a specific question or questions about the scope of practice of their licensed profession may request a "practice ruling" from the Indiana Professional Licensing Agency (PLA) and the Medical Licensing Board of Indiana (the Board).
 The PLA and the Board may provide a formal determination/interpretation based on the practitioner's factual situations/circumstances.
 Licensed practitioners may submit a "Request for Practice Ruling" through the web-based form provided on the PLA's "Request for Practice Ruling" web page.
 Additional information and instructions for submitting a "Request for Practice Ruling " are provided on the web page.

 All requests will be reviewed by the PLA's legal team, and PLA's legal team will draft a ruling for the Board's consideration and potential adoption.
 All rulings adopted by the Board will be posted to the Indiana Register as well as the comprehensive list provided on the the PLA's "Request for Practice Ruling" web page.